vega/vega-lite/site/docs/mark/line.md

 ### Line Chart with Point Markers

 By setting the `point` property of the mark definition to `true` or an object defining a property of the overlaying point marks, we can overlay point markers on top of line.
-Here we set the point color to `"red"` and set the line color to `"green"`.

 <span class="vl-example" data-name="line_overlay"></span>